 They are looking for experts in your field writing about you, reviews written by real customers on 3rd party websites, references in news articles, citations in industry publications, customer sentiment in forum posts and other credible information written by independent individuals.

 Google can read the entire web and figure out what you are known for in your category.
-Is your reputation positive?
+Is your reputation positive, or does it need some work?

 Case study: Negative Reputation